The specific care that’s needed for a cycas, how and when it should be repotted and watered and diseases that infect it.

 Only when the soil is dry down to the first inch or so (a couple centimeters), water to moisten the entire soil mix clump again.

 One could say that watering once every 15 days should be enough.

-But this also depends on where your cycas is placed: if it is in full sun, its needs will surely be higher.
+But this also depends on where your cycas is placed: if in full sun, its needs will surely be higher.

 - This season is also when to stop adding fertilizer, from October all the way to March and April.